WordPress/gutenberg/docs/designers-developers/developers/themes/theme-json.md

         "customLineHeight": false, /* true to opt-in, as in add_theme_support( 'custom-line-height' ) */
         "dropCap": true, /* false to opt-out */ "fontSizes": [ ... ], /* font size presets, as in add_theme_support('editor-font-sizes', ... ) */
+      },
+      "custom": { ... }
     }
   }
 }
-}
 ```

-To retain backward compatibility, `add_theme_support` declarations are considered as well.
+To retain backward compatibility, `add_theme_support` declarations are retrofit in the proper categories.
 If a theme uses `add_theme_support('disable-custom-colors')`, it'll be the same as set `global.settings.color.custom` to `false`.
 If the `experimental-theme.json` contains any settings, these will take precedence over the values declared via `add_theme_support`.

 Settings can also be controlled by context, providing a more fine-grained control over what exists via `add_theme_support`.
 As an example, let's say that a theme author wants to enable custom colors for the paragraph block exclusively.
 This is how it'd be done: